 Posted: October 3, 2016

 Have you ever woken up in the middle of the night wondering why your house was so cold?
 Perhaps you just got home from work to a home with no heat and went straight to the thermostat.
 You immediately push the button to increase the temperature and that’s when you know something is wrong.
-Your temperature was already supposed to be at 75 degrees and it feels like 40 or 50 degrees inside.
-So you head down to the gas furnace to see what’s going on.
-The most common reason why a gas furnace may suddenly stop working is because the pilot light has gone out.
+Your temperature was already supposed to be at 70 degrees and it feels like 40 or 50 degrees inside.
+So, you head down to the gas furnace to see what’s going on.
+The most common reason why a gas furnace may suddenly stop working is that the pilot light has gone out.

 It is most common for a pilot light to go out in older gas furnaces and if you have an older furnace there’s a good chance it’s the reason why your heat has suddenly stopped working.
 This can happen for many reasons and the most common causes include:

 Here are instructions for re-lighting your pilot light.
 If you don’t feel comfortable doing any of these steps, do not attempt to try it.
 Instead, call us for service.
 It’s always better to be safe than sorry.
 We will come to your home and get your pilot light working again.